qbss/installit/README.md

 ## UPDATES & KNOWN ISSUES

+* Thu 15 Feb 03:02:47 GMT 2018

+The file APT_Update_Cron now gets correctly added to /etc/cron.hourly when notify-upgrade is installed, instead of /etc/cron.daily.

 * Mon 12 Feb 18:37:22 GMT 2018

 Using -L and --ignore-root results in admittedly excessive amounts of ERRORs (L0141).